zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 546.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this audio episode.
+Go there to download a Learning Guide for this audio episode.
 The Learning Guide contains all of the  vocabulary, definitions, sample sentences, additional definitions, cultural notes,  comprehension questions, and a complete transcript of everything we say o n this episode.
 So if you’re having difficulty understanding something, or wan t to look at the vocabulary and get new sample sentences or new definitions,  go to the website and download the Learning Guide.

 This episode is called “Having an Open House.”
 It’s a di alogue between Kyoko and Ernie; they’re going to be using some vocabulary th at is common when we talk about open houses, when you sell your house.
 We’ll find out more about that in a minute.
 Let’s get started.